q2-micom

 Metadata file

-qiime micom fit-phenotype --i-results growth.qza \
+qiime micom association --i-results growth.qza \

 --m-metadata-file metadata.tsv \